test4DMI/BodyDMI/README.md

 1-Reconpackage -> To reconstruct (dynamic) 2H MRSI data
     Reconstruction of 2H MRSI dataset either from a single channel or multi-channel acquisition.
 In the case of multi channel data, you will also be asked to provide a seperate noise scan.
+    There will be an options pop-up window appearing to give you a change to remove unwanted coils or apply voxel shift.
 2-MaskPackage -> To draw mask to set an VOI for AMARES fitting
     This script loads a dicom file, which contains axial T1w images to draw a mask on the region of interest for further analysis and faster quantification.
 3-Quantifypackage -> To fit DMI signal with previously prepared priorknowledge file and save fitted amplitudes to an excel file